chmanie/blog/content/post/debugging-arm-based-microcontrollers-in-neovim.md

 tags: [arm, vim, c++, debugging]
 ---

 Coming from the JavaScript world, I'm used to the amazing debugging capabilities that browsers offer these days.
-I wanted to find a way to do debugging in a sane way, covering the basics like setting breakpoints, skipping through them and doing variable inspection at runtime.
+I wanted to find a way to do debugging in a sensible way, covering the basics like setting breakpoints, skipping through them and doing variable inspection at runtime.
 Ideally I wanted to use vim for that as this is where I do all of my coding!
 I ended up finding an elegant solution (at least in my opinion) that I would like to share with you.

 **Heads up!
 This is a guide targeted at macOS specifically!
 Build, installation and configuration instructions might differ for other UNIX based systems and _especially_ for windows**